| Key Takeaway | Details |

 Here's what separates the good from the mediocre:

-I've been using AI keyboards for about two years now, and the productivity gain is measurable.
+I've been using AI keyboards for over three years now, and the productivity gain is measurable.
 What used to take me 10 minutes to write and proofread now takes 4.
 That's not hype—that's just having a tool that actually understands what you're trying to say.
+The technology has matured significantly since early 2024, with 2026 models offering contextual understanding that feels almost conversational.

 The best part?
 It works right from your keyboard.
 No copying text to another app, no breaking your flow.
 You type, it fixes, you send.
 Simple as that.